jgreener64/pdb-benchmarks/README.md

 ## Opinions

 * For most purposes, particularly work on small numbers of files, the speed of the programs will not hold you back.
 In this case use the language/package you are most familiar with.
+* If you are analysing ensembles of proteins use packages with that functionality, such as ProDy or Bio3D, rather than writing the code yourself.

 ## Plans

 * Finish Ramachandran scripts for remaining languages.
 * Test BioJava, hPDB, one or more C++ libraries and possibly others.
-* Run methods on the whole of the PDB to look for errors.
+* Run methods on the whole of the PDB to look at how they deal with errors.

+## Resources

+* A list of PDB parsing packages, particularly in C/C++, can be found [here](http://bioinf.org.uk/software/bioplib/libraries/).
+* The Biopython [documentation](http://biopython.org/wiki/The_Biopython_Structural_Bioinformatics_FAQ) has a useful discussion on disorder at the atom and residue level.